 The starter set for any roleplaying game is always designed as an entry point into that game.
 It has to do three things.
 First, it has to introduce the game—its settings and its rules to both players and Game Master.
 Second, it has to showcase the setting, the rules, and how the game is played to both players and Game Master.
 Third, it has to intrigue and entice both players and Game Master to want to play more and explore the setting further.
 A good starter set, whether City of Mist: All-Seeing Eye Investigations Starter Set, the Warhammer Fantasy Roleplay Starter Set, or the Call of Cthulhu Starter Set will always do that, whereas a bad starter set, or even a mediocre starter set, such as the Sixth World Beginner Box for Shadowrun, Sixth Edition, will not.
 Whilst a starter set is always designed to introduce a roleplaying game, it has another function, depending upon when it is published.
 A starter set published as a roleplaying game’s first—or one of its first—releases introduces the game and setting to everyone.
 A starter set published later or deep into a line’s run, when there are multiple supplements and scenarios available as well as the core rulebook, is designed to introduce the game, but not to those who are already playing it.
-Of course, it is intended to introduce the game and setting to new players, but at the way time, it is providing a means of getting into both when the range and number of books and supplements available might be daunting and there might not be an obvious point of entry.
+That said, if it contains content which long term players will enjoy, then that is an added bonus.
+Of course, it is intended to introduce the game and setting to new players, at the time of its publication providing a means of getting into both when the range and number of books and supplements available might be daunting and there might not be an obvious point of entry.
 This is exactly what Symbaroum Starter Set – Treasure Hunts in Davokar does for Symbaroum from Free League Publishing.

 Symbaroum Starter Set – Treasure Hunts in Davokar includes two sixty-four-page books, a Symbaroum Bright Davokar Dice Set, two double-sided maps, and six character sheets for the starter set’s pre-generated Player Characters.
 Everything is presented in rich colour, the artwork in particular, standing out as being awe inspiring and absolutely fantastic in depicting the mysteries and wonders to be found in Symbaroum.
 The books do need a slight edit in places and yes, much of the artwork will be familiar to anyone who has looked at any of the supplements available for Symbaroum, but for anyone new to the roleplaying game and its setting, the artwork very much sells the setting.